BernhardKidalka/D3DVolumeRaycaster/README.md

 # D3DVolumeRaycaster
 Volume Raycaster for **3D MIP** Rendering of **MRI** and **CT** volume datasets implemented in C++ and Direct3D 11.

 MIP stands for **M**aximum **I**ntensity **P**rojection, which means the projection of voxels of a 3D volume dataset with maximum intensity to a 2D image.
-It is a method in the medical imaging domain and is very often applied in MRI or CT angiography examinations.
+It is a method in the medical imaging domain and is very often applied in CT to visualize bone structures or in MRI/CT angiography examinations.

 The repository contains four demo datasets, 2 x CT and 2 x MRI (only pixel data, 8 bit resolution - no DICOM dataset) to be able to start immediately to figure out how volume raycasting works.